Lynnk1/Stephen-Nguyen/README.md

 <h1>💻 Hi, I'm Stephen! </h1>
 <b>About me: </b> I am currently working in IT as a Help Desk/Desktop Support role for about 2 years now!
-I am learning to become a Security Analyst with interests in Intrusion Detection and Prevention, Malware Analysis, and Vulnerability Assessment. #BlueTeam
+I am learning to become a Security Analyst with interests in Intrusion Detection and Prevention, Malware Analysis, and Threat Intelligence. #BlueTeam
 <br> I am a harder worker and I look forward to everyday with a smile. </br>

 <h2>👨‍💻 Projects:</h2>